 This card is also part of the American Express OPEN business program.
 So you’ll get the same business benefits you get with the SimplyCash Plus card.

-The Bank of America Business Advantage Cash Rewards Mastercard® has no annual fee, like the SimplyCash Plus.
+The Bank of America® Business Advantage Cash Rewards Mastercard® Credit Card has no annual fee, like the SimplyCash Plus.
 But the reward categories are quite different:

-But your category spending limit is five times higher with the Business Advantage.
+Because the Business Advantage has a $50,000 spending limit for its 3% and 2% rewards categories, you won’t be able to earn quite as quickly as you would with the SimplyCash Plus, which has the same spending limit for its 5% and 3% categories.
 With the SimplyCash Plus, you’ll be able to earn a total of $2,500 per year at the 5% rate (5% of $50,000).
-Compare that to the Business Advantage, with which you could earn a total of $7,500 per year at the 3% rate (3% of $250,000).
+Compare that to the Business Advantage, with which you could earn a total of $1,500 per year at the 3% rate (3% of $50,000).